Aircraft Mechanic III

 - Education & Job Requirements

-- A minimum of 10 years of experience with electrical and electronic theories and avionics systems, shop mathematics, and practices.
+- A minimum of 10 years of experience with electrical/electronic theories, avionics systems, shop mathematics, and practices.

 - A minimum of 10 years of experience working with schematics, specifications, assembly drawings, and standard operating procedures.